-The battle of Ecnomus (Eknomos) easily ranks among the largest naval battles in military history.
+The Battle of Ecnomus (Eknomos) easily ranks among the largest naval battles in military history.
 Even if we take the numbers of ships and men provided by Polybius with a pinch of salt, it was still an enormous confrontation.
 The Greek historian claims the Romans sent a fleet of 330 ships and some 140.000 men to Messana this year.
 Each ship was manned by 300 rowers and 120 marines.
-The Carthaginians assembled a fleet of 350 ships crewed by 150.000 men to Lilybaeum.
+The Carthaginians assembled a fleet of 350 ships crewed by 150.000 men in Lilybaeum.
 Lilybaeum was their most important military base on the island, its status as a fortress illustrated by the fact that it was administered by a military governor instead of magistrates and a city council.
 The Romans sailed south and rounded Cape Pachynus.
 The Carthaginians sailed east and the two fleets met at Ecnomus, about halfway along the southern coast of Sicily.

 The Battle of Ecnomus